 - Toss sliced strawberries into bread cubes and pour into baking dish

-- In a large bowl, combine eggs, milk, yogurt, cinnamon, nutmeg and vanilla
+- In a large bowl, combine eggs, milk, yogurt, sugar, cinnamon, nutmeg and vanilla

 - Pour over bread cubed and cover.
 Set in refrigerator over night for best results, or for a minimum of 2 hours

 - Bake for 20 minutes